Jump Ahead To:

 A Little About Living in Denver

 The lifestyle brings people into Denver.
 And the many job opportunities keep them here.
 Denver has had a rush of entrepreneurs who are creating many unique jobs opportunities.
-And the city governor, Jared Polis, has promoted and created numerous clean energy jobs across the city.
+And the city created numerous clean energy jobs across the city.
 With an unemployment rate that runs significantly below the rest of the country, most new residents find a job as easily as they find a fried pair of Denver’s classic Rocky Mountain oysters.

 The city, as you know, is Colorado’s proud capital, known for its incredible food, settled at the foot of the Rocky Mountains, and home to four major professional sports teams.
 If you’re willing to drive an hour out, the wider region around Denver has some world-class ski areas and prime dirt-bike, rafting, and rock-climbing destinations.